noesya/coop.noesya.reseau/_persons/dominique-sciamma.md

   - title: Identité
     content: >
-        Director at CY école de design at CY Cergy Paris Université

-        President of APCI-Promotion du design
+        Director at CY école de design at CY Cergy Paris Université & President of APCI-Promotion du design

-        Previously Director of Strate School of Design, Dominique created its Multimedia Department in 1998.
-        He also gave communication classes, while following up the Degree projects.
-        In 2007, he created the "Interactive Systems and Objects" department.
+        Previously Director of Strate School of Design from 2013 to 2020, Dominique created its Multimedia Department in 1998.
+He also gave communication classes, while following up all the Degree projects.
+In 2007, he created the “Interactive Systems and Objects” department, devoted to AI in the object.
 In 2010, he created Strate Research, the Research Department.
-        In 2012 he become Deputy Director.
+In 2012 he became Deputy Director before taking over the general direction of the school in 2013.

         Holding a DEA and a Maîtrise in theoretical Computer Science and a Maîtrise in Mathematics, and with a thorough career within international companies, Dominique has led, until his integration at Strate , a double activity, as a pluri-media author, and a NTIC consultant.